 Our security strategy in the provision of services follows the principles of defense in depth, applying controls in each of the layers that result in a robust infrastructure on which GlobalSuite® is based.

-Following this principle, in the first instance, in addition to the controls proposed by the different service providers that connect us to the Internet, we have Perimeter firewalls to prevent unauthorized access, also allowing the segmentation of the different components into separate networks, thus improving the efficiency and security of the information.
+Following this principle, in the first instance, in addition to the controls proposed by the different service providers that connect us to the Internet, we have Perimeter firewalls to prevent unauthorized access, also allowing the segmentation of the different components in independent networks, thus improving the efficiency and security of information.

 Our infrastructure is configured in high availability,to ensure the availability of the service in the event of physical or logical breakdowns.
 In the same way, active monitoring of all network elements is available to ensure their proper functioning and alert to possible suspicious activities or anomalies.